The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 Chiropractic Adjustment

-A chiropractor has a focus on treating the spine by using hands-on techniques to examine and treat musculoskeletal conditions (bones, muscles, and joints).
-They manipulate bone and soft tissue (muscle, tendons, ligaments, fat, fibrous tissue, lymph, and blood vessels, fascia, and synovial membranes).
+A chiropractor focuses on treating the spine using hands-on techniques to examine and treat musculoskeletal conditions (bones, muscles, and joints).
+They manipulate bone and soft tissue (muscle, tendons, ligaments, fat, fibrous tissue, lymph, blood vessels, fascia, and synovial membranes).
 Common reasons for referring to a chiropractor are cranial ridging (when the bones of the skull remained overlapped after birth) and assisted vaginal delivery such as the use of forceps or vacuum.
 Chiropractors are less likely to be covered by insurance for your infant.
+Here’s a recommendation if you’re looking for an amazing mobile Chiropractor in Los Angeles.

 Osteopathic Manipulative Medicine

 “Osteopaths” in the United States attend medical school and are Doctors of Osteopathy (D.O).
 Not all D.O.s practice osteopathic manipulative medicine (OMM).
 Like Chiropractors, they can manipulate bone and soft tissue to influence structural change for healing.
-Many of the OMM techniques for breastfeeding infants are completed on the skills, trunk, and hips.
+Many of the OMM techniques for breastfeeding infants are completed on the skull, trunk, and hips.
 Some providers will complete additional training called, cranial osteopathy, which is an additional set of skills gained by osteopaths to better address the whole body.
 The Osteopathic Cranial Academy has a directory of providers.
-Since these providers are physicians, they have a greater likelihood of being covered by insurance.
+Since these providers are physicians, they can bill your medical insurance and have a greater likelihood of being reimbursed if offered a superbill.

 Craniosacral Therapy